ngkn/film-festival/README.md

 # film-festival - mars 2019

-An analyze technical needs of a client for their film festival.
+An analyze technical needs of a client for his film festival.
 Website built from scratch that responds well to the models produced and the expectations of the project.

 ## Tech stack 💻